sca075/mqtt_vacuum_camera/README.md

 ```

-After that, you can easily generate the service calls to integrate via automations
+After that, you can easily generate the service calls to integrate or control
-your Vacuum.
+your Vacuum via Home Assistant.

 **The current tasks list is:**
 - [ ] Get from the json data predicted_path and selected_area.